hubmapconsortium/spatial-api/README.md

 $ ./scripts/run_local.sh
 ```

-You will not need create the tables on the PostgreSQL database that is running in the container
+You will not need to create the tables on the PostgreSQL database that is running in the container
 as this is done when the database starts up as it by default reads the file `db/initdb.d/initdb.sql`.

 Now that the tables exist, you will need to load some data into them from Elastic Search.